Firefighter Tactical Fitness: CRACKYL Workout 24-1 AMRAP

 TEMPO

-For moderate to high-intensity training, the goal is to maintain consistent pacing and output across the full 20 minutes.
+For moderate to high-intensity training, the goal is to maintain consistent pacing and output across the full duration.
 If performance drops significantly, scale as needed and record your lowest point of performance.

 Moderate Intensity